Bunnings Warehouse

 How often should you water and feed snow peas?

-Snow peas are legumes and fix their own nitrogen, so don’t need a lot of fertiliser.
-Well-composted organic matter (such as aged manure) at planting time is usually sufficient for snow peas.
+Snow peas are legumes and fix their own nitrogen, so don’t need a lot of fertilisers.
+Well-composted organic matter (such as aged manure) at planting time is usually sufficient to feed pea plants.
 If desired, handfuls of an organic fertiliser can be added as pods are forming to help boost production.

 Water plants regularly throughout the growing season and add mulch to help conserve soil moisture and suppress weed growth.